-Colombia’s Murdered Leaders Called Criminals By Duque Ally
+Colombia’s Murdered Leaders Called Criminals by Duque Ally

 “Unfortunately, those who use violence and have been involved in illegality do a lot of the killing of social leaders and that hurts me a lot, but what hurts me more is that they are killing people who claim to defend the people, but what they do is being involved in illegal businesses.”

-The violence is part of the general breakdown of Colombia’s peace process, as leftist guerillas laid down arms and gave up territory they held, meanwhile the state and right-wing paramilitaries have failed to live up to their end of the deal, continuing campaigns of violence against social leaders.
+The violence is part of the general breakdown of Colombia’s peace process.
+As leftist guerillas laid down arms and gave up territory they held, the state and right-wing paramilitaries have failed to live up to their end of the deal, continuing campaigns of violence against social leaders.